michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0126.md

 - adj: acting through or dependent on an intervening agency
 - adj: being neither at the beginning nor at the end in a series
 ### Family
-mediate: intermediate, mediacy, mediated, mediately, mediateness, mediates, mediating, mediation, mediator, mediatory+;intermediate: intermediated, intermediately, intermediates, intermediating, intermediation, intermediator;intermediation: intermediations;intermediator: intermediators;mediated: unmediated;mediation: mediations;mediator: mediators;mediatory: mediatorily
+- mediate: intermediate, mediacy, mediated, mediately, mediateness, mediates, mediating, mediation, mediator, mediatory+
+- intermediate: intermediated, intermediately, intermediates, intermediating, intermediation, intermediator
+- intermediation: intermediations
+- intermediator: intermediators
+- mediated: unmediated
+- mediation: mediations
+- mediator: mediators
+- mediatory: mediatorily
 ### Examples
 - Capucci remained in the headlines following his release, attempting to mediate in the Iran hostage crisis.
 - Those talks will be mediated by Russia, Turkey, and Iran.